SyncfusionExamples/Creating-a-Custom-Column-Chart-for-Countries-with-the-Most-Active-Volcanoes/README.md

 ![Demo](https://github.com/SyncfusionExamples/Creating-a-Column-Chart-for-Countries-with-the-Most-Active-Volcanoes/assets/103025761/8469fdb0-84d1-4f8f-b46b-5368229a6aa2)

- For a step-by-step procedure, refer to the Most Active Volcanoes since 1950 Blog.
+ For a step-by-step procedure, refer to the Most Active Volcanoes Blog.